 Colombo is the commercial capital of Sri Lanka & the biggest city.
+Elegant colonial buildings to the sprawling metropolis of the city, Colombo has a multitude of sights and sounds for you to experience.
+With all these spectacular sceneries, this wonderful city will never cease to amaze you.
+Visit amazing historical landmarks with captivating stories and learn the history behind one of the richest cultures in Asia.
+Embark in an adventure like never before and become a part of the city with this private tour of Colombo.
 Some people appreciate its colonial heritage.
 Full of modern buildings and busy bazaar too.
 There are plenty of cultural and historical attractions in areas such as Fort, Cinnamon Gardens and Pettah.
 Colombo is the political, economic and cultural centre in Sri Lanka.

 Originally a fort during the Portuguese and Dutch periods but now a major commercial center of the country and housing major offices, big hotels, some of the better shops, airline offices, banks, main post office, immigration office, travel agents and restaurants.
 Within Fort are several places of tourist interest, which can be conveniently seen on foot.
 During the European era Fort was indeed a fort, surrounded by the sea on two sides and a moat on the landward sides.
 Today it’s a curious mix of brash modern structures, such as the World Trade Center, and venerable red-brick institutions from the Colonial-era, such as Cargills and Millers.
 The security presence is heavy here, curtailing vehicle access and some pedestrian access.
 A good landmark in Fort is the clock tower at the junction of Chatham St and Janadhipathi Mawatha (once Queen St), which was originally a lighthouse.